hanelliotphan/hanelliotphan/README.md

 -->

-Hello, my name is Han-Elliot Phan :)
+Hello, my name is Han-Elliot Phan, or Han-E for short :)

 I graduated from the [University of California, Davis](https://cs.ucdavis.edu/) (B.S.
 Computer Science, class of 2021), and am currently a software engineer (MTS) at